smustafa75/aws-image-builder/README.md

 - If you are not using the default vpc, must provide the subnet id and a security group so that instance can launch accordingly.
 - A S3 bucket for storing assets shall be created automatically.
 It will hold any binaries/ insatllers/ config files that you will upload as part of process
-- Do create a local folder and replace plath in TF scripts to get binaries uploaded to assets S3 bucket
+- Do create a local folder and replace path in TF scripts to get binaries uploaded to assets S3 bucket